borischen0203/UoB-project/Dissertation/README.md

 **Detection App of Laptop Battery Rating Label drawing**

-This project is aimed to develop an application of battery rating label detection, allowing engineers to rapidly detect layout and design.
+  The engineers wasted too time to check it by human review.
+Moreover, human review is not perfect that it could not guarantee 100% accurate.
+Even if the Label has a wrong alphabet, it may cause cost lost for the company.
+Therefore, using a tool to help detection is important—this project aimed to develop an application to detect the label drawing.
+With saving time, engineers can spend more time on product development.

 Instruction on how to run the app: